Is your hair a tangled mess when you wake up?

 So naturally, there are a lot of fake silk products out there.

 Look for Oeko-Tex verification.
-This will ensure that you are buying an actual silk product, from a reputable source.
+This will ensure that you are buying an actual silk product, of course, from a reputable source.
 If they can’t mention their Oeko-Tex information, move on to the next.

 How To Take Care Of Silk